 Riverscape genomics of a threatened fish across a hydroclimatically heterogeneous river basin

-Brauer et al 2016
+Brauer et al. (2016)

 Adaptation to Climate Across the Arabidopsis thaliana Genome

-Hancock et al 2012
+Hancock et al. (2012)

 Bigger Picture

-The Brauer et al 2016 study aimed to use landscape genomics to inform both in situ and ex situ eco-system based management of a threatened southern pygmy perch in Australia.
+The Brauer et al. (2016) study aimed to use landscape genomics to inform both in situ and ex situ ecosystem-based management of a threatened southern pygmy perch in Australia.
 To accomplish this, genotype-environment association analyses (GEA) and FST outlier tests were used to find loci that were either neutral or adaptive.
 High-resolution environmental data and thousands of SNPs were used to assess population structure and find areas of selection in environments that varied in 40 different ways, including human disturbance, precipitation, and temperature.

-The Hancock et al 2012 study did not include a management based broader impact, but similarly focused on finding adaptive loci in the genome.
+The Hancock et al. (2012) study did not include a management based broader impact, but similarly focused on finding adaptive loci in the genome.
 This study focused on the plant species Arabidopsis thaliana.
-In contrast to the Brauer et al 2016 paper, Hancock et al focused on amino-acid changing variants to detect adaptive alleles and the prevalence of selective sweeps.
+In contrast to the Brauer et al. (2016) paper, Hancock et al. focused on amino-acid changing variants to detect adaptive alleles and the prevalence of selective sweeps.
 This study compared 107 phenotypes in A. thaliana and 13 climate variables using hundreds of thousands of SNPs including non-synonymous, synonymous, and intergenic SNPS.

-The Brauer et al 2016 study uses landscape genomics techniques to investigate a threatened species’ potential to act on and adapt using only standing genetic variation.
+The Brauer et al. (2016) study uses landscape genomics techniques to investigate a threatened species’ potential to act on and adapt using only standing genetic variation.
 One main goal was to identify and quantify regions that could be under selection, in order to evaluate the resiliency or vulnerability of a species.
 The main questions addressed included: “Can landscape genomics be used to distinguish signals of selection from other confounding effects (e.g. strong drift) in a threatened, poor dispersive species?”, “Can selection due to human disturbance be distinguished from selection due to natural environmental heterogeneity?”, “Can GEA approaches detect genomic footprints of polygenic adaptation due to hydroclimatic heterogeneity?”.

-The Hancock et al 2012 study also investigated the role standing genetic variation in A. thaliana, but found that selective sweeps were much more influential in the adaptation of this plant species.
+The Hancock et al. (2012) study also investigated the role of standing genetic variation in A. thaliana, but found that selective sweeps were much more influential in the adaptation of this plant species.

-The framework of GEA used in Brauer et al 2016 requires the inclusion of means to rule out the confounding effects of population history and geographic regions, since the perch species can be greatly influenced by physical landscape structure.
+The framework of GEA used in Brauer et al. (2016) requires the inclusion of means to rule out the confounding effects of population history and geographic regions, since the perch species can be greatly influenced by physical landscape structure.

 Genomic techniques

-Brauer et al 2016 focused on detecting outlier and neutral loci was done with the Bayesian approach.
-Remaining neutral SNPs were compared to the Hardy-Weinberg equilibrium.
+Brauer et al. (2016) focused on detecting outlier and neutral loci was done with the Bayesian approach.
+Remaining neutral SNPs were compared to Hardy-Weinberg proportions.
 Expected and observed heterozygosity was calculated for both neutral and candidate loci.
-Effective population size was determined by using the linkage disequilibrium method.
-Population-specific FST for each site was estimated for both neutral and candidate loci.
-This study also used a variety of models that assessed the most likely K value (number of populations) from individual genotypes and the probability of that genotype belonging to that population.
+Effective population size was determined using linkage disequilibrium.
+Population-specific FST for each site was estimated for both neutral and adaptive loci.
+This study also used models that assessed the most likely K (number of populations) from individual genotypes and the probability of that genotype belonging to that population.

-The Hancock et al 2012 paper also used a series of model, but instead to predict relative fitness of genotypes grown in a particular climate.
-This study also focused more on directly testing selective sweeps than Brauer et al 2016.
+Hancock et al. (2012) also used a series of models, but instead to predict relative fitness of genotypes grown in a particular climate.
+This study focused more on directly testing selective sweeps than Brauer et al. (2016).

 Environmental factors

-The Brauer et al 2016 study used principal component analysis (PCA) to analyze the relationship of a subset of 40 candidate variables to allele frequency in order to determine signatures of selection.
+Brauer et al. (2016) used principal component analysis (PCA) to analyze the relationship of a subset of 40 candidate variables to allele frequency in order to determine signatures of selection.
 Then, partial redundancy analysis (RDA) was used to control for spatial genetic structure while comparing environmental factors to genomic diversity patterns.